210712-Richard/2107-Reactive/notes/Java/spring.md

   * When placed over a constructor, Spring will perform constructor injection by satisfying the parameters of the constructor
   * When placed over a setter, Spring will perform setter injection by satisfying the parameters of the setter.
 * `@Scope`: Species the lifetime of your Spring Bean
-* `@Bean`: Registers the return value of the method as a Spring Bean
+* `@Bean`: Registers the return value of the method as a Spring Bean (with the same name as the method)

 ##### Stereotypes